Areas on the space of smooth probability density functions on $S^2$: Areas of smooth measures on the 2-sphere

-with an estimated error of \ec{5.6961722425556025e^{-9}}. } \begin{Remark} These numerical experiments ran on a cloud server provided by Google Colaboratory equipped with 12.72 GB of main memory in an Intel(R) Xeon(R) CPU {\makeatletter @} 2.30GHz.
+\begin{Remark} These numerical experiments ran on a cloud server provided by Google Colaboratory equipped with 12.72 GB of main memory in an Intel(R) Xeon(R) CPU {\makeatletter @} 2.30GHz.
 Our symbolic implementation is also available.
 However, it does not seem to converge for the data in equation \ref{eq:area} of Example \ref{Ex::7} above.
 This example further illustrates the advantage of numerical methods.
 The execution time of the computation for the area of \eqref{eq:area} was 4 hours, 27 minutes and 51 seconds. \end{Remark}